IBMSn121/GAN-paper1/README.md

 ## Citation and Contact

-A manuscript detailing our work has been submitted and the citation will be provided later on.
+A manuscript detailing our work has been submitted and the citation will be provided later.
 Any question or suggestion please feel free to contact [WQ Fang](mailto:deleapoli@gmail.com) or [MJ Hwang](mailto:mjhwang@ibms.sinica.edu.tw).